 The Floor of Fashion-The Second Floorwill charm you with its blossoming out of bright, fresh, new fall and winter style beauty.
 A great success-the verdict of our Opening; from now on we will be busy, busy busy.
-Now this business has not come by chance.
 It has been won.
 Won by service giving.
-No other Omaha store is so authoritative as to When THOMPSON, BELDEN & CO. say a style is right, it is.
+No other Omaha store is so authoritative as to

+When THOMPSON, BELDEN & CO. say a style is right, it is.
 We do not fool you with odd prices, schemes or devices.
 Each hat's price, is based on the actual cost of production.
 This is the store that gets the new things first.
 A visit Monday will be interesting.

 Smart Gloves.
 Trefousse Gloves.
-Trefousse Gloves.

 In no other gloves does the woman of taste feel quite so perfectly gowned as in "Trefousse Real Kid Gloves."
 Every one knows that they are the smartest hand wear of two continents.
 It is worth knowing that they are to be had in Omaha at Thompson, Belden & Co.'s.

 A complete showing of the new Fall Styles.
 Ask to see them.
 Main Floor.

 Bargain Square in Basement.

 Prices on Cotton Goods will be higher.
-If you can use remnants you'll find all kinds of cotton materials al ways below value at the Bargain Square.
-Monday's Special-Percales and Calicoes in short. length, dark coloring, at Special Sale White India Linon Monday, Economy Basement.
+If you can use remnants you'll find all kinds of cotton materials always below value at the Bargain Square.

+Monday's Special-Percales and Calicoes in short. length, dark coloring, at

+Special Sale White India Linon Monday, Economy Basement.

-emnants of 15c, 20c 25c White India Linon, in lengths from 11/2 to 12 yards, on sale Monday Free Lessons-Art Embroidery.
+Remnants of 15c, 29c 25c White India Linon, in lengths from 11⁄2 to 12 yards, on sale Monday at per yard.
+81⁄2C

+Free Lessons-Art Embroidery.

-An expert needle artist is here to each you the newest stitches in Art Embroidery.
-Class meets every day from 2 to 5 P. M. Materials must be purchased here.
+An expert needle artist is here to teach you the newest stitches in Art Embroidery, Class meets every day from 2 to 5 P. M. Materials must be purchased here.
 Lessons free.
-Second Floer.

 Howard

-Quaint and Curious Features of Life in a Rapidly Growing State.
+in a Rapidly Growing State.